Who invented the bicycle kick in soccer?

 Whether it comes from Peru, Chile, or Brazil, what is certain is that the bicycle kick comes from Latin America.

-Maybe it has been invented in a different continent.
-No one will ever know because the way to communicate in some part of the world wasn’t anything like today.
+Maybe it has been invented on a different continent.
+No one will ever know because the way to communicate in some parts of the world wasn’t anything like today.

-Do you know any other assumption on who invented the bicycle kick in soccer?
+Do you know any other assumptions about who invented the bicycle kick in soccer?
 Have you ever executed this acrobat before?
 Did you learn something new today?
 Let us know in the comment section below.